columnflow/columnflow/docs/user_guide/examples.md

 ## Writing new tasks

-Despite columnflow already implementing many tasks that satisfy most needs of the basic user, more complex workflows may require creating a new task, specifically designed for the new job.
+Despite columnflow already implementing many tasks that satisfy many analysis needs, more complex workflows may require creating a new task, specifically designed to accomplish a new task.
-This section will help you create your first columnflow task and contains some tips that may come in handy for the new task.
+This section helps you create your first analysis specific columnflow task and contains some tips that may come in handy.

-Tasks in columnflow are based on {external+law:py:class}`~law.task.base.BaseTask` from the [law package](https://law.readthedocs.io/en/latest/index.html) by Marcel Rieger, which in turn is based on the [luigi package](https://luigi.readthedocs.io/en/stable/tasks.html) by Spotify.
+Tasks in columnflow are based on {external+law:py:class}`~law.task.base.BaseTask` from the [law package](https://law.readthedocs.io/en/latest/index.html), which in turn is based on the [luigi package](https://luigi.readthedocs.io/en/stable/tasks.html) by Spotify.
 Refer to the documentation of these packages for more information on the task class and a detailed description of the implemented methods.

 (example_task_class_section)=